-OAA webinars typically begin with an introduction where the host-an OAA staff member-warmly welcomes participants, introduces them and any co-hosts or guest speakers, and provides a land acknowledgment.
+OAA webinars typically begin with an introduction where the host-an OAA staff member-welcomes participants, introduces the speaker(s), and provides a land acknowledgment.
 The host will also mention whether closed captioning is available and how participants can access it.
-During this time, housekeeping matters like muting oneself and refraining from using the chat feature for Q&As are also addressed.
+Housekeeping matters like muting oneself and refraining from using the chat feature for Q&As are also addressed.